duukkis/terminal/blog/BLOG_part2.md

 [Previously I have interpretted a ttyrec-file into a 6415 different gifs.](BLOG.md)

-I have a transformed a ttyrec-file into a 6415 different gifs.
+I have a transformed a ttyrec-file into 6415 different gifs.
 How to make an animated gif out of those gifs?
-Here again there is ready tools starting from ffmpeg, a command tool that is capable of doing any kind of media files and transformations.
-Then again, I want to define the delays directly in code so that I can get the delays exactly the same as in original ttyrec-file and possibly modify the delays.
+Here again there are ready tools, starting from ffmpeg, a command tool that is capable of doing many kinds of media files and transformations.
+Then again, I want to define the delays directly in code so that I can get the delays exactly the same as in the original ttyrec-file and possibly modify the delays too.
 I started with some googling.
 What are the options?
 Has someone already made this?

 My limitations were that I wanted the tool to be done with PHP as the vt100-terminal interpretter was already done with that and I could package them to together.
 All I could find was a piece of code that was done 12 years ago.
 The code was also copied across the internet but the code looked pretty bad.
 It had no comments, the variables were non descriptive and there were few syntax errors and decapricated use of brackets {} in it.
 After a while decided that I had no other options.
 Copied the code and started thinking what was happening there.
 After some debugging and fixing the syntax errors, I realized that the code builds the animated gif from existing gifs to a new gif with bitwise operations and at the end concatenating individual gifs into a single gif.

 > I realized that this programmer had made something brilliant and amazing but at the same time something undocumented and very difficult to understand.

-Tried out the code and it worked.
-So started my refactoring.
-First before anything I made a test to verify the functionality.
-Just a script that creates an animated gif from a list of gifs.
-I could verify after each modification that the code still works.
-After a bigger change, run it, so you can be sure that the code still works and you haven't broken anything.
+I Tried out the code and it worked.
+Refactoring comes next.
+But firstly, before anything else, I made a test to verify the functionality; just a script that creates an animated gif from a list of gifs.
+I could verify after each modification that the code still worked.
+After a bigger change, it is best to run it, so you can be sure that the code still works and you haven't broken anything.

 Then to refactoring.
-Started with the class variables
+I started with the class variables
 ___

 ![](images/1.png)